Big Momma's Vocabulator

 (n.)
 A small fishing boat.

 (n.)
-A piece of cloth torn off; a tattered piece of cloth; a shred;
+A piece of cloth torn off; a tattered piece of cloth; a shred; a tatter; a fragment.

 (n.)
 Hence, mean or tattered attire; worn-out dress.